launderex619/laberinto-multinivel/README.md

 3. Enter your GitHub credentials.
 Then click Login

-4. Fill out the Clone Repository form and click Clone Fill out the following items:
+4. Fill out the Clone Repository form and click Clone : Fill out the following items
 	* Vcs Repository URL: The URL of your repository on GitHub
         * Parent Directory : The local directory where you want to store this project
         * Directory Name : The name of your project

 5. Open the project
 	* You will be prompted with a message asking you would like to open the project in Android Studio.
 	Click Yes.